realm/realm-dart-samples/bundled_realm/README.md

-# bundled_realm
+# Bundled realm sample

+A Flutter application with pre-initialized realm file that is shipped with the application.

-A new Flutter project that demonstrates how to bundle and load initially populated realm in the app.
+This application demonstrates how to bundle a realm file with data, and load the bundled realm into the Flutter app.

+## Realm Dart SDK

+Realm Dart package is published to [realm_dart](https://pub.dev/packages/realm_dart).

+## Environment setup for Realm Dart

+* Realm Dart supports Windows, Mac and Linux platforms.

+* Dart SDK ^2.17.5 or newer

 ## Getting Started

 ### How to populate initial data
 ```dart
 final config = Configuration.local([Car.schema], path: "realm/initial.realm");